rezabekf/cfn-vfx-deadline/docs/02-DeploymentParameters/README.md

 ## Deployment parameters

-Go to https://console.aws.amazon.com/s3 and navigate to main template.
+Go to https://console.aws.amazon.com/s3 and navigate to the main template.

 `${BUCKET_NAME} -> cfn-vfx-deadline -> templates -> deadline-stack.template`

-On the Overview tab find and copy `Object URL`.
+On the Overview tab, find and copy `Object URL`.

 Go to https://console.aws.amazon.com/cloudformation and `Create stack`.

-In specify template section, paste in Amazon S3 URL you copied earlier.
+In the specify template section, paste in Amazon S3 URL you copied earlier.

-Bellow are Parameters for deploying CloudFormation template.
-Most of the parameters have default values, however there are some that `require input`.
+Below are the parameters for deploying the CloudFormation template.
+Most of these parameters have default values, however, there are some that require input.

 | Parameter label                      | Default           | Description                                                                                                                                                               |
 |--------------------------------------|-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|